Michael Palin: Travel

 Following each trip, Palin wrote a book about his travels, providing information and insights not included in the TV programme.
 Each book is illustrated with photographs by Basil Pao, the stills photographer who was on the team.
 (Exception: the first book, Around the World in 80 Days, contains some pictures by Pao but most are by other photographers.)

-All seven of these books were also made available as audio books, and all of them are read by Palin himself.
+All of these books were also made available as audiobooks, and all of them are read by Palin himself.
 Around the World in 80 Days and Hemingway Adventure are unabridged, while the other four books were made in both abridged and unabridged versions.

-For four of the trips a photography book was made by Pao, each with an introduction written by Palin.
-These are large coffee-table style books with pictures printed on glossy paper.
+For four of the trips, a photography book was made by Pao, each with an introduction written by Palin.
+These are large coffee-table-style books with pictures printed on glossy paper.
 The majority of the pictures are of various people encountered on the trip, as informal portraits or showing them engaged in some interesting activity.
 Some of the landscape photos are displayed as two-page spreads.

 Palin's travel programmes are responsible for a phenomenon called the "Palin effect", referring to areas of the world that he has visited suddenly become popular tourist attractions – for example, the significant increase in the number of tourists interested in Peru after Palin visited Machu Picchu.
 In a 2006 survey of "15 of the world's top travel writers" by The Observer, Palin named Peru's Pongo de Mainique (canyon below the Machu Picchu) his "favourite place in the world".

 Palin notes in his book of Around the World in 80 Days that the final leg of his journey could originally have taken him and his crew on one of the trains involved in the Clapham Junction rail crash, but they arrived ahead of schedule and caught an earlier train.